 - Biomarkers: Using high-throughput genomics tools, the team seeks to develop RNA-based diagnostic and prognostic biomarkers for cardiovascular diseases.
 Research projects focus on non-coding RNAs and have demonstrated a predictive value of 4 microRNAs for left ventricular contractility after acute myocardial infarction.

-- Therapeutics: By addressing the mechanisms leading to the development of heart failure, the research group aims to facilitate drug discovery and employs zebrafish as a model to advance in this area.
+- Therapeutics: By addressing the mechanisms leading to the development of heart failure, the research group aims to facilitate drug discovery.

 The group also coordinates the Cardiolinc network., which is an international effort gathering over 49 collaborators worldwide, to advance in the research deciphering the role of long non-coding RNAs in cardiovascular disease.